kubernetes/enhancements/keps/sig-node/20200203-memory-manager.md

 #### The configuration of Memory Manager

-The Node Allocatable memory of Node Allocatable Feature is calculated by following fomula:
+The Node Allocatable memory of Node Allocatable Feature is calculated by following formula:
 - [Node-Allocatable] = [Node-Capacity] - [Kube-Reserved] - [System-Reserved] - [Eviction-Threshold]

 The Node Allocatable is exposed to API server as part of `v1.Node` object and referred by scheduler to select appropriate worker node to bind a Pod.

-Configuring Memory Manager is important, Memory Manager assumes that components in kube/system-reserved comsumes memory from Pre Reserved Zone so that total amount of Pre Reserved Zone for every NUMA node and memory type should be identical to sum of `Kube-Reserved`, `System-Reserved` and `Eviction-Threshold`.
+Configuring Memory Manager is important, Memory Manager assumes that components in kube/system-reserved consume memory from Pre Reserved Zone so that total amount of Pre Reserved Zone for every NUMA node and memory type should be identical to sum of `Kube-Reserved`, `System-Reserved` and `Eviction-Threshold`.

 This constraint is proposed to avoid misconfiguration of Memory Manager that may lead node to Pod binding issue.